 All students have a Microsoft Teams account through their Outlook.
-You just need to join the MLC team.
-Watch the video or follow the instructions below to access the web-based version of Teams.
+You just need to log in and then join the MLC team.
+Follow the instructions below to access the web-app version of Teams.

 You can also download the Teams software from the Microsoft Website using the same user name and Net ID password format that is listed here.
 There is also a mobile app you could use!

 Using Google Chrome or Mozilla Firefox, navigate to www.montana.edu and click 'Students' at the top left corner.